 - Unroll phyllo and measure briefly against a 13 “x 9″ x 2” baking pan.
 Trim a little of the phyllo to better fit your baking dish.

 - Now spread the phyllo sheet on top of a damp towel, and cover with a second damp towel.
 This will help keep the phyllo dough from breaking while you work to assemble the baklava.

 - Lightly brush the baking dish with a bit of the melted butter.
-Take one sheet of phyllo and line the baking pan with it, fold in any excess.
-Brush the phyllo sheet with butter and gently press in the corners and sides of the baking pan.
+Take one sheet or two of phyllo and line the baking pan with it, fold in any excess.
+Brush the phyllo with butter and gently press in the corners and sides of the baking pan.

-- Lay another phyllo sheet on top, brush with butter, and press into the pan as you have done with the first sheet.
-Lay another sheet on top, brush with butter, and press into the pan as before.
-Continue layering and buttering each phyllo sheet until you have used up 1/3 of the phyllo package.
+- Lay another couple sheets on top, brush with butter, and press into the pan as you have done with the first couple sheets.
+Continue layering and buttering each layer until you have used up 1/3 of the phyllo package.
 Distribute half of the nut mixture evenly over the top sheet.

 - Layer another 1/3 of the phyllo following the same process as before.
 Now distribute the remaining half of the nut mixture over the top layer.

 - Layer the remaining phyllo sheets following the same process as before.

 - If needed, trim off excess phyllo.
 Generously brush the very top layer of phyllo with butter.